YasamanAdl94/Two_Part-Audio_DeepfakeDetection/README.md

 **you need to change the default database_path and protocols_path inside the code to the ASVSpoof2019 directory or include it as command line arguments (--database_path/--protocols_path)**

-(Other values such as epoch numbers, batch_size, learning rate and etc. are set as default but can be changed if given in the command line e.g. --num_epochs=200)
+Other hyperpramater values such as epoch numbers, batch_size, learning rate and etc. are set as default in the code but can be changed if given as the command line argument e.g. --num_epochs=200

 ### Testing